 - Using any of the SSH related features will crash the switch.
 Even listing the settings for SSH.
 I suspect this is due to memory limitations, so you’ll have to deal with telnet.

 - Make sure you firewall off the telnet as much as possible.
-It’s not encrypted and is just ancient
+It’s not encrypted and is probably trivially DOS’d too.

-- VLAN filtering on interfaces is a bit dodgy.
+- VLAN filtering on interfaces is a bit funky.
 Make sure to set

 vlan ingressfilterto make sure that frames with an unknown VLAN ID are dropped.

-- Only one telnet session at a time
+- You can only have one telnet session at a time.